AlexChanson/DW/reports/loading_report.md

 cat out_?? | sed 's/;;;/;DELETED;DELETED;/' | sed 's/;;/;DELETED;/' > nonull.csv
 ```

+(sed shows ludicrous performances compared to talend, it can parse more than a million lines per second)

 The scripts are available on [github](https://github.com/alexchanson/DW/scripts) and a description of the talend jobs thereafter.

 ## Star schema